makhmudgaly/sharedrive-file-upload/README.md

 # sharedrive-file-upload
-Testing out sending files to sharedrive programmatically using NodeJS
+Testing out sending files to sharepoint programmatically using NodeJS